TarunB-Git/CourseProject/README.md

 ## Acknowledgments

-Special thanks to those who dare to seek knowledge of the unknown.
+Special thanks to those who would dare to seek knowledge of the unknown.

 ---